Need a Private Tutor?

 In reality, the two hemispheres of the brain work side by side: If the left side deals with the step by step manipulation of data, the right side is more concerned with

 simultaneity and overview.
 It would be more accurate to say, therefore, that we make full use of both sides of our brain, whether in maths or otherwise.
-Why Does Maths Hurt Students Who Don’t Like it?
+Why is Maths Tuition Painful for People?

 study published by the University of Chicago in 2011 revealed that physical pain can result from the active anticipation of an exercise.
 In other words, thinking about stressful situations activates the area of the brain associated with pain.